elec327/elec327.github.io/midterm_project/index.md

   7. Gameplay-Timeout: Does the game transition to a "loss" state if no button is pressed within some period during the response?
   8. Gameplay-MisplayingError: Does the game transition to a "loss" state if a wrong button is pressed during a response?
-  9. Gameplay-Win Animation: If the player wins (correctly responds to a sequence of length 5), does the game display an animated sequence of **lights**?
+  9. Gameplay-Win Animation: If the player wins (correctly responds to a sequence of length 5), does the game display an animated sequence of **lights** and **sounds**?
 (This can be the same as the power on sequence but must be different than the gameplay-lose animation.)
-  10. Gameplay-Win Animation: Does the win animation also include **sounds**?
-  11. Gameplay-Lose Animation: If the player loses (times out or responds incorrectly), does the game display an animated sequence of **lights**?
+  10. Gameplay-Lose Animation: If the player loses (times out or responds incorrectly), does the game display an animated sequence of **lights** and **sounds**?
 (This can be the same as the power on sequence but must be different than the gameplay-win animation.)
-  12. Gameplay-Lose Animation: Does the lose animation also include **sounds**?
+  11. Gameplay-Playability 1: Is there a pause and/or other meaningful transition between when the player releases a button to start the game (i.e., ending one of the animations) and when the first light/sound of the sequence is played (so that the game is clearly distinguished from the before-game animations)?
+  12. Gameplay-Playability 2: Is there a pause and/or other meaningful transition between when the player releases the last correct button of a sequence and when the subsequent sequence+1 is played (so that the game clearly distinguishes between the player's button presses and the sequence)?
-  13. Can the length of a sequence required to win be changed by changing no more than one line of code?
+  13. Gameplay-Difficulty: Can the length of a sequence required to win be changed by changing no more than one line of code?
-  14. Well-commented, logical code architecture (does the architecture make sense? are there good comments?, functions (libraries?) used intelligently?) - 20 pts
+  14. Writeup and code- Are design choices well documented?
+Does the architecture make sense?
+      Are there good comments?, functions (libraries?) used intelligently? - 20 pts

 </div>